 As an IT professional, office manager or business owner, you know that data security is a top priority for your organization.
 With cyber attacks on the rise, the question is no longer if data will be compromised, but when.
 One important area of vulnerability that may not be on your radar is the security of your office printers.

 Hewlett Packard research reports that 90% of enterprises say they have suffered at least one data loss through unsecured printing.
-Organizations take steps protecting data on networks, computers and servers, yet overlook the network printer.
-A recent Spiceworks survey of more than 300 enterprise IT decision makers found that just 16% of respondents think printers are at high risk for a security threat/breach.
+Organizations take steps to protect data on networks, computers and servers, yet overlook the network printer.
+A recent Spiceworks survey of more than 300 enterprise IT decision-makers found that just 16% of respondents think printers are at high risk for a security threat/breach.
 Moreover, only around 40% of organizations deploy user authentication and use administrative passwords.
 The risk is real, as hackers have used vulnerable printers to send messages to a variety of organizations.

 1. Conduct a Printer Security Assessment